-Experience our MBA Program Live!
+Experience the MBA Program in Person!

 WHU – Otto Beisheim School of Management is ranked 94th in the recently published Financial Times MBA ranking and offers thus one of the 100 best MBA programs in the world.